 I know I have met them.

-The weekly world news already blew that story.
+The Weekly World NEWS already blew that story.

-They met with the space aliens in New Orleans back in uh oh, sometime in the 90s, they were trying to engineer my election as president.
+They met with the space aliens in New Orleans back in sometime in the 90s.

-We'll put that.
+We'll put that, Coco.

-Coco, get that out of the archives.
+Get that out of the archives.

-We'll put that at Rush Limbaugh.com so people can see it.
+We'll put that at Rushlimbaugh.com so people can see it.

-I've already met with the space aliens.
+I've already met with the space aliens left hand shakers, by the way.

-Now remember, this is the former president of the United States, a white guy being asked, do you miss being the first African American president?
+Now remember, this is the former president of the United States, a white guy, being asked, do you miss being the first African-American president?

 I feel like you were cheated out of that, like that was taken away from you.

-Yeah, well, my grandparents were poor white southerners who as a class were among the most racially prejudiced people in the south, and they weren't.
+Yeah well, my grandparents were poor white Southerners who, as a class, were among the most racially prejudiced people in the south, and they weren't.

-My granddad ran a country store and the vast majority of his customers were African-American.
+My granddad ran a country store and the vast majority of his customers were African American.

 He deserves it.

-Do you realize how big that is of President Clinton to actually admit that Barack Obama is the first black president?
+How big a statement, how big a, you realize how big that is of President Clinton to actually admit that Barack Obama is the first black president?

-Clinton just throws away the title.
+Just with ease and total humility, Clinton just throws away the title.

 Let's Clinton have first black president.